 Download Justinmind and boost your UX skills profile

 UX jobs: where are you on the spectrum?

 The problem with UX being (relatively) new is that the job details are totally up for discussion.
 Encompassing so many different profiles, UX jobs are often subject to some confusion.

 Some UXers see UX design as more of an umbrella terms that spans a broad range of specializations, rather than just one discipline.
 If the role is more design oriented, Experience Designer might be the right fit.
 If it’s more technical, Experience Architect.

 And often we see the User Interface (UI) and UX combined with “designer” or “developer”.
 So what does that entail?
 Do we code, design, analyze, test, build?
 Morten Christoffersen asks the following question: “if the actual interface and interactions of a digital product is not pivotal for the user experience, then what is?” … It takes two to tango!

 The fact is that UX consists of many disciplines and skill sets, so the generic title ‘UX designer’ can feel quite ambiguous.
 Technology is advancing so quickly that many of us are expected to be tech savvy.
 But in reality, the number of people who permeate the tech industry is actually still quite small in comparison to other professions.
 Saying we work in UX is a great opener – personal as well as professional – but unless we elaborate, not everyone will catch on.

 “A solid process lays the foundation for a healthy culture, one where ideas are evaluated by merit and not by job title.” — Eric Ries

-If you’ve read our recent piece on UI/UX, you will know that our resident UI and UX Designers view user experience as a way of life, and not something that you hang up when you turn off your PC/MAC at 6pm Monday through Friday.
-Fortunately, most designers are focused on what’s important – the user and their experience – rather than roles and titles.
+If you’ve read our recent piece on UI/UX, you will know that our resident UI and UX Designers view user experience as a way of life, and not something that you hang up when you clock out on Friday evening.
+Great UXers are always thinking about what’s best for the user and their experience, regardless of their job title.